cirosantilli/web-bak/index.md

 Internet Engineering Task Force.

-Specifies mainly networking protocols, in particular HTTP, which is used at many points of W3C documentation.

-Such protocols shall not be covered here.
+Specifies mainly networking protocols, in particular HTTP, which is used at many points of W3C documentation, so will not be covered here.

 For an HTTP tutorial see: <https://github.com/cirosantilli/net/http.md>